Thomas Agyepong

-Thomas Agyepong (born 10 October 1996) is a Ghanaian professional footballer who plays as a winger.
-He has previously played on loan for Dutch clubs Twente and NAC Breda, Scottish club Hibernian and Belgian clubs Waasland-Beveren and Lommel.
-He has also made six full international appearances for Ghana national team.
+Thomas Agyepong (born 10 October 1996) is a Ghanaian professional footballer who plays as a winger for Muras United.
+He has also been a member of the Ghana national team.

 Club career

 Manchester City

 Agyepong joined Manchester City in 2015 from the Right to Dream Academy.

 Loan to FC Twente

 Agyepong was loaned to Dutch Eredivisie team FC Twente for the 2015-16 Eredivisie season.
 He made his debut on 4 October, appearing as a substitute in a 3-1 loss to AZ Alkmaar.
 His first start came on 24 October in a 3-1 loss to PSV Eindhoven playing 62 minutes.
 A shoulder injury suffered in March required surgery, which ended his season.

 Loan to NAC Breda

 On 10 July 2016, Agyepong signed on loan with Dutch second division team NAC Breda for the 2016-17 season.
 He made his debut on 12 August, playing 61 minutes in a 2–1 win over Achilles '29.
 On 2 December, he scored his first goal for the club, in the 92 minute of a 3–1 win over Almere City.